michaelosbornegit/blockchain-provenance/README.md

 Install the browser extension Metamask, set up/import accounts, connect to your geth node (for me `192.168.1.41:8545`) then you might need to refresh the page then it will be working!
 It's just that easy!

-These steps are mostly for me, if you actually want to see this working and get stuck feel free to reach out.
+These steps are mostly for my use.
+If you actually want to see this working and get stuck feel free to reach out.